IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Owl arranging attacks to distract from reservoir attack, sow conflict - creating and commanding undead sahuagin Corrupted Guardians
 - Disable Guardians so they won't defend against sahuagin, automata
-	- has managed to control guardians bc they are undead, but can only exert a limited influence
 	- have to show guardians doing their job first
 - Systematically bait Guardians with attacks at remote locations at night, then Owl seals them
 - Disabled Guardians reduce to their skull, have a spell seal imprinted.